One problem we often hear about is unpleasant odors from some. However, not all of the fixtures in the house when it comes to Toilet Tank Problems.

 How can you tell if you have iron bacteria you may wonder?
 One way is by using an iron bacteria test kit and actually testing for it.
 The other way is by looking in your toilet flush tank!

 Simply remove the lid on the toilet tank and look inside.
-If you see slime, or stringy material growing out from the sides, or if you see bubbles or froth on the top of the water in the tank, this is a sign of iron or sulfur bacteria.
+Some signs of iron or sulfur bacteria are slime, a stringy material growing out from the sides, or bubbles/froth on the top of the water in the tank.

 Besides iron bacteria, your toilet tanks can tell you if you have copper corrosion (blue water) or sediment or other contaminants in the water: